 Archive available for: Maarten van der Graaff

-The 23rd Winternachten international literature festival-edition takes place from Thursday 18 January up till and including Sunday 21 January.
-Over 80 writers, poets and musicians from The Netherlands and abroad will this time not only come to festival locations Theater aan het Spui and Filmhuis Den Haag, but will also visit schools and perform in The Hague neighbourhoods.
+The 23rd Winternachten international literature festival-edition took place from Thursday 18 January up till and including Sunday 21 January.
+Over 80 writers, poets and musicians from The Netherlands and abroad this time not only came to festival locations Theater aan het Spui and Filmhuis Den Haag, but will also visit schools and perform in The Hague neighbourhoods.

 The festival, known for its scintillating mix of declamation, readings, conversations about topical subjects, musical performances and film programme, has no less then eight locations this edition.
 From 18-21 January, central festival locations are Theater aan het Spui and Filmhuis Den Haag.

 Additionally, the festival presents free entry writers' performances at the Speakers' Corner of the Haagse Hogeschoo, at the International Institute of Social Studies, at Theater Dakota, at public library Schilderswijk and public library Nieuw Waldeck.